obsidian-skills — What is it?

 Verdict

-The kepano/obsidian-skills project is worth watching for its innovative approach to enhancing Obsidian's capabilities through a suite of agent skills.
-It is particularly suitable for users and developers looking to automate and streamline their Obsidian workflows, leveraging the power of Markdown, Bases, JSON Canvas, and the CLI.
+The kepano/obsidian-skills project is worth watching for its potential to significantly enhance the capabilities of Obsidian users through a suite of specialized skills.
+It is particularly suitable for individuals and teams that rely heavily on Obsidian for note-taking and content management, seeking to automate and streamline their workflows.

 Transparency Notice